-- Install additional DIMMs in connectors J2, J3, and J4, in that order.
-(See the following illustration for memory connector locations.)
-If you mix DIMM sizes, install the largest sized DIMM in connector J1, the next largest sized DIMM in connector J2, and so forth. - The Netfinity 5600 server supports 128 MB, 256 MB, 512 MB, and 1 GB DIMMs.
+- The xSeries 240 server supports 128 MB, 256 MB, 512 MB, and 1 GB DIMMs.
 The server supports a minimum of 128 MB and a maximum of 4 GB of system memory.
-Only 133 MHz, 3.3 V, 168-pin, 8-byte, 72-bit registered, synchronous-dynamic-random-access memory (SDRAM), error correcting code (ECC) with x4 configuration DIMM memory complying with PC 133 Registered DIMM Specification, Revision 1.0 or later is supported. - Installing or removing DIMMs changes the configuration information in the server.
+Only 133 MHz, 3.3 V, 168-pin, 8-byte, 72-bit registered, synchronous-dynamic-random-access memory (SDRAM), error correcting code (ECC) with x4 configuration DIMM memory complying with PC 133 Registered DIMM Specification, Revision 1.0 or later is supported. - 2.
+Installing or removing DIMMs changes the configuration information in the server.
 Therefore, after installing or removing a DIMM, you must save the new configuration information in the Configuration/Setup Utility program.
 When you restart the server, the system displays a message indicating that the memory configuration has changed.
 Start the Configuration/Setup Utility program and select Save Settings.
-See "Using the System Configuration Utility main menu" on page 27 for more information.
+See "Using the System Configuration Utility main menu" on page 24 for more information.